 - Sea salt and freshly ground black pepper

-If serving with the dip, make this first – simply mix everything together and season with salt and pepper.
+- If serving with the dip, make this first – simply mix everything together and season with salt and pepper.

-Top and tail the citrus fruit to the point where you get a good showing of flesh as opposed to pith and skin.
+- Top and tail the citrus fruit to the point where you get a good showing of flesh as opposed to pith and skin.
 Slice the fruit as finely as possible while keeping each slice intact, removing any pips.

-Put the buttermilk in a bowl.
+- Put the buttermilk in a bowl.
 Put the flour and semolina onto a plate and season with salt and pepper, then whisk briefly to combine and get rid of any lumps.

-Dip the citrus slices in the buttermilk and shake or lightly scrape them to get rid of any excess.
-Drop the slices onto the flour mixture and give the plate a little shake.
+- Dip the citrus slices in the buttermilk and shake or lightly scrape them to get rid of any excess.
+Drop the slices into the flour mixture and give the plate a little shake.
 Flip over and repeat.
 Dust off any excess – you don’t want a thick coating as you want to see the detail from the citrus through the batter.

-Heat enough oil for deep-frying in a heavy-based saucepan or fryer to about 180ºC/350ºF.
+- Heat enough oil for deep-frying in a heavy-based saucepan or fryer to about 180ºC/350ºF.
 Fry the slices a few at a time – when they start to go golden brown remove with a slotted spoon to a plate lined with kitchen paper.
 The slices will continue to brown once they are removed and will be nicely caramelized in patches.